hailerity/hailenotes/Domain Driven Design/How I learned DDD.md

 It's going to take 3 hours to read or more

+Ok, let's get started with DDD Quicly

+Until now, I have read half of it, and I feel good.
+I think that I read it at right time.
+Because it explains deeply each term.

+Almost finish, back to the rest later

 ## 5. I think I should look deep into some projects
 to undertand how did they implement DDD
 And I should dive into a Ruby project, because I'm familiar with it

+Ok, let's pull down the DDD Sample in Ruby

 ## 6. Try to search with the keyword DDD process, or DDD step by step